2022 – 2023 ACEN Board of Commissioners

 Albuquerque, New Mexico

 Diane Evans-Prior, DNP, MSN, RN is a long-time New Mexico resident.
 She has worked as a bedside nurse in hospital, long-term care, orthopedics, home health, and intermediate care settings.
-Passionate about sustainability in nursing, she has been a nursing instructor at Central New Mexico Community College (CNM) since 2001, moving into the director role in 2012 where she still serves as the Associate Dean.
+Passionate about sustainability in nursing, she has been a nursing instructor at Central New Mexico Community College (CNM) since 2001, moving into the director role in 2012 where she currently serves as the Dean.
 During her tenure, she has helped the program nearly double in capacity, accepting 96 students three times annually.
 In addition to the program growth, she has made the program more accessible, affordable, and ethnically diverse for the student population it serves.

 Committed to rural and urban nursing education needs, Dr. Evans-Prior helped to develop and implement the New Mexico Nursing Education Consortium (NMNEC) curriculum, which is fully shared and implemented amongst 12 publicly funded colleges and universities across the state.
 This consortium has provided the opportunity for the prelicensure BSN to be offered at eight community college locations through a unique partnership with the state’s three universities.
 This groundbreaking model also allows for seamless transfer between NMNEC schools.